 Collaborative: team based and focused on brand.
 Across the group the business operates in cross disciplinary empowered teams - content, commercial and events working together closely, supported by marketing, finance, digital and audience specialisms.
-The strength of the groups more than 40 brand teams and support functions was demonstrated by the rapid adaptation to home working during the pandemic.
+The strength of the group's more than 40 brand teams and support functions was demonstrated by the rapid adaptation to home working during the pandemic.

 Equal opportunity: the group is committed to fostering diversity, fairness, inclusion and mutual respect.
 It is committed to being an equal opportunity and diverse business.
-The group in 2019 reported a 6% median gender pay gap - half the national average - and is working to reduce this, with a focus on recruitment and promotion processes.
-It has adopted processes to ensure consistency and fairness in recruitment, diverse shortlists and diverse recruitment panels.
-Nine brand editorial teams have voluntarily joined BBC's 50:50 Equality Project to ensure more balanced female representation in media content.
+The group has adopted processes to ensure consistency and fairness in recruitment, diverse shortlists and diverse recruitment panels.
+Thirteen brand editorial teams have voluntarily joined the BBC's 50:50 Equality Project to deliver a stronger female voice in our media content for the audiences we serve.